-Mr. Dai Guowah (Ex-Chairman of the Committee) 1/1

-Mr. Jin Hailiang (Chairman of the Committee)
+Mr. Jin Hailiang (Chairman of the Committee) 1/1

 Mr. Zhang Jianming 1/1

 Mr. Gao Xunxian 1/1

-Mr. Dai Guowah resigned on 28 March 2013.
-Mr. Jin Hailiang was appointed as an independent non-executive director and chairman of the Remuneration Committee on the same date and did not attend the relevant meeting.
 The Remuneration Committee had concluded that the packages of the Directors and senior management are in line with market standards for companies in the industry which the Group belongs to.